zapier/zapier-platform/CONTRIBUTING.md

 ... node_modules/zapier-platform-schema -> .../.config/yarn/link/zapier-platform-schema
 ```

-To unlink, you use the `yarn unlink <package_name>` command.
-The integration project will
+To unlink, you use the `yarn unlink <package_name>` command to make the integration
-go back to use the packages downloaded from npm.
+project go back to use the packages downloaded from npm.

 ## Releasing a New Version